Symptoms of Bipolar Disorder

 Symptoms of bipolar disorder can vary from person to person.
 Some people may have milder symptoms, while others may have very severe symptoms.
 It is important to get a complete psychiatric evaluation.
 A complete evaluation can determine whether or not the person has bipolar disorder.
 It can also help determine if the person has another mental health condition.

 Bipolar disorder is characterized by extreme mood swings.
 This can be very disruptive to daily life.
 Some people may feel intense happiness or euphoria during a manic episode.
 Others may feel depressed or sad.
 The mood shifts can last for days or weeks.
+Rapid cycling bipolar disorder is defined by experiencing four or more episodes of mania, hypomania, or depression within a 12-month period.
 During a depressive episode, people may feel sad and may want to sleep more.
+Major depression can occur as part of bipolar disorder and is important for diagnosis, especially when differentiating bipolar II disorder from unipolar depression.
 They may also avoid social activities.

 In addition to medicines, people with bipolar disorder may have to undergo psychotherapy to change troubling thoughts and behaviors.
 In addition, they may need to maintain a healthy lifestyle.
 This includes maintaining healthy relationships with friends and family.